Rachel has a first-class BSc Psychology Degree (Industrial) from the University of Leeds.

 - Evaluation of the Health Foundation’s Exploring Social Franchising and Licensing Programme, which investigated the potential for social franchising and licensing within the UK health and care sector by working directly with four selected originator projects which were seeking a more robust approach to scaling and spreading their healthcare innovations.

-- An assessment of Domestic Violence Perpetrator Programmes (DVPP), which aimed to improve understanding of what works for preventing domestic abuse offending, especially once a perpetrator has been identified.
-In addition, resources were produced to support commissioners and providers to assess need for DVPPs and on how the impact of programmes can be demonstrated.
+- An assessment of Domestic Violence Perpetrator Programmes (DVPP) for the Home Office & West Midlands PCC, which aimed to improve understanding of what works for preventing domestic abuse offending, especially once a perpetrator has been identified.
+In addition, resources were produced to support commissioners and providers in the West Midlands and nationally to assess need for DVPPs and on how the impact of programmes can be demonstrated.